📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 Find English tutors online who’ll adapt to your busy schedule, free of cost.

-😩 Problem: Refugee women face certain emotional, cultural, and logistical barriers to attending in-person English lessons.
-Finding tutors online may feel untrustworthy and daunting.
+😩 Problem: Refugee women face certain emotional, cultural, and logistical barriers to attending in-person English lessons, making it harder to navigate the essentials of life in the US such as education, employment, healthcare, and more.

-😀 Solution: An online platform for refugee women to locate vetted ESL tutors, designed with their unique challenges in mind, to enable them to build language skills with a flexible schedule.
+😀 Solution: An online platform uniquely for refugee women to locate vetted ESL tutors to enable them to build language skills with a flexible schedule, resulting in greater confidence and infinitely more open doors.

 One of our team members had a strong network of several refugee women from all over the world.
 Four of us researched the challenges refugee women face in integrating in the US and learning English.
 Two other team members collaborated in interviewing six refugee women.
 We put all these findings together on an affinity map.